3 November 2020

-I am unsure whether it is a good idea to travel in the autumn semester, but still wish to come to Lucerne.
+I am unsure whether it is a good idea to travel in the spring semester, but still wish to come to Lucerne.
 What are my options?

 In any case, we recommend that you take out travel or cancellation insurance.
-Furthermore, you may have the possibility to postpone your stay until 2021 (even if you have already been accepted for the autumn semester).
+Furthermore, you may have the possibility to postpone your stay until autumn 2021 (even if you have already been accepted for the spring semester).
 Most important is that you get in touch with us as soon as possible to find the best solution for you.

 Entry restrictions Switzerland